 Daemon Name Description dca The domain configuration agent provides a communication mechanism between the dca on the system controller and the domain configuration server (dcs) on the specified domain.
-There is an instance of dca for every domain up to 18 domains. dsmd The domain status monitoring daemon monitors domain status and OS heartbeat for up to 18 domains. dxs The domain X server provides software support for a domain.
-There is an instance of dxs for each domain up to 18 domains. efe The event front end daemon is part of Sun Management Center and acts as an intermediary between the Sun Management Center agent and SMS.
+There is an instance of dca for every domain up to 18 domains. dsmd The domain status monitoring daemon monitors domain status and OS heartbeat for up to 18 domains on the Sun Fire 15K and up to 9 on the Sun Fire 12K. dxs The domain X server provides software support for a domain.
+There is an instance of dxs for each domain up to 18 domains on the Sun Fire 15K and up to 9 on the Sun Fire 12K. efe The event front end daemon is part of Sun Management Center and acts as an intermediary between the Sun Management Center agent and SMS.
 It is not covered further in this manual.
-For more information on efe, refer to the Sun Management Center User's Guide esmd The environmental status monitoring daemon monitors system cabinet environmental conditions. fomd The failover monitoring daemon detects faults on the local and remote SCs and takes appropriate action (directing/taking a failover.) frad The FRU access daemon provides the mechanism by which SMS daemons can access any FRUs SEEPROM on the Sun Fire 15K system. hwad The hardware access daemon provides hardware access to SMS daemons and a mechanism for all daemons to exclusively access, control, monitor and configure the hardware. kmd The key management daemon manages the IPSec security associations (SAs) needed to secure the communication between the system controller (SC) and servers running on a domain. mand The management network daemon supports the MAN drivers, providing required network configuration. mld The messages logging daemon provides message logging support for the platform and domains. osd The OpenBoot PROM server daemon provides software support for OpenBoot PROM. pcd The platform configuration database daemon provides and manages controlled access to platform, domain, and system board configuration data. ssd The SMS startup daemon starts, stops, and monitors all the key SMS daemons and servers. tmd The task management daemon provides task management services, such as scheduling for SMS.
+For more information on efe, refer to the Sun Management Center 3.0 Supplement for Sun Fire 15K/12K Systems. esmd The environmental status monitoring daemon monitors system cabinet environmental conditions. fomd The failover monitoring daemon detects faults on the local and remote SCs and takes appropriate action (directing/taking a failover.) frad The FRU access daemon provides the mechanism by which SMS daemons can access any FRUs SEEPROM on the Sun Fire 15K/12K system. hwad The hardware access daemon provides hardware access to SMS daemons and a mechanism for all daemons to exclusively access, control, monitor and configure the hardware. kmd The key management daemon manages the IPSec security associations (SAs) needed to secure the communication between the system controller (SC) and servers running on a domain. mand The management network daemon supports the MAN drivers, providing required network configuration. mld The messages logging daemon provides message logging support for the platform and domains.